tvhees/api-rag/README.md

 A CLI tool that generates TypeScript client code from OpenAPI v3 specifications using LangChain and Ollama.
 Most of the code was written using Claude 3.7 Sonnet.

+> [!WARNING]
-**:warning: This is for demonstration/exploration purposes only.
-Clients are not generated deterministically and I recommend using one of the many existing packages for generating TypeScript from OpenAPI specs :warning:**
+> This is for demonstration/exploration purposes only.
+Clients are not generated deterministically and I recommend using one of the many existing packages for generating TypeScript from OpenAPI specs

 ## Overview